kfranca655321/imagination-sud/README.md

 RUNNING THE GAME

-To run the game, download and unzip the file Imagination_x64.zip located in the following project folder:
+To run the game on a Windows OS, download and unzip the file Imagination_x64.zip located in the following project folder:

 imagination-sud/Imagination/src/executable/